Docket # PP-362

 2. The proposed project's impact on electric reliability, that is whether the proposed project would adversely affect the operation of the U.S. electric power supply system under normal and contingency conditions; and

 3. Any other factors that DOE may consider relevant to the public interest.
-DOE will consider this EIS in determining whether to grant a Presidential permit to CHPEI.
+DOE considered this EIS in determining whether to grant a Presidential permit to CHPEI.
 DOE's action responds to CHPEI's request for a Presidential permit.

-In addition to the alternatives proposed by CHPEI and potentially developed through the public scoping process, DOE will also consider the environmental impacts of a "No Action" alternative.
+In addition to the alternatives proposed by CHPEI and potentially developed through the public scoping process, DOE also considers the environmental impacts of a "No Action" alternative.

 Identification of Environmental Issues